SQream/sqream_docs/data_ingestion/ingesting_from_databases.rst

      - Optional
      - ``10.000``
      -
      - The number of records to be inserted into SQreamDB at once.
-Please note that the configured batch size may impact chunk sizes.
+Please note that the configured batch size may impact chunk sizes
    * - ``-casesensative``
      - Optional
      - ``false``